Business Competencies Courses

 Customer Service Excellence

-This 1/2-day program provides coverage of advanced CAPA topics such as total cost, total cost of ownership, target costs, fully loaded labor rates, and profit analysis.
+This 1/2-day program covers advanced CAPA topics, including total cost, total cost of ownership, target costs, fully loaded labor rates, and profit analysis.

 As a result of attending this course, participants will: